minnaheim/contribution_vote_data/thesis/template-typst/thesis.typ

-variables are used: the legislator's party and whether their party had House Majority during that term @McAlexander2020 @stratmann-2002, these control variables are used since party is a good determinant for a legislator's ideological leaning, and whether their party has the majority determines the power which the group has over the house of representatives.
+variables are used: the legislator's party and whether their party had House Majority during that term @McAlexander2020 @stratmann-2002, these control variables are used since party is a good determinant for a legislator's ideological leaning, and whether their party has the majority in the house determines the power which the group has over the house of representatives.

-To control for the junior/senior legislators stipulated in @hypothesis, I decided to add both the birthyear and seniority, which is number of terms in house the representative served,to control for the difference in age and experience which might distort the voting behaviour @stratmann-2002.
-By controlling for differences in geographical residence of the representatives, using state, geographical #footnote(
+To control for the junior/senior legislators stipulated in @hypothesis, I decided to add both the birthyear and seniority, which is number of terms in house the representative served, to control for the difference in age and experience which might distort the voting behaviour @stratmann-2002 @Selling2023.
+By controlling for differences in geographical residence of the representatives, using district, state and geographical #footnote(
-  "the variable Geographical has the 50 US states grouped into four categories: Northwest (NW), South (SO), West (WE), Midwest (MW), according to the United States Census Bureau under https://www2.census.gov/geo/pdfs/reference/GARM/Ch6GARM.pdf", ) and the district level we remove possible differences in voting behaviour attributed to the location of representatives.
+  "the variable Geographical has the 50 US states grouped into four categories: Northwest (NW), South (SO), West (WE), Midwest (MW), according to the United States Census Bureau under https://www2.census.gov/geo/pdfs/reference/GARM/Ch6GARM.pdf", ) and the district level I remove possible differences in voting behaviour attributed to the location of representatives.

-//  by including a variable for legislator ideology, thereby removing the variance in roll call voting attributable to the legislator’s ideological predisposition, helps establish causality.
-//  A meta-analysis comparing these two approaches concluded that “the only effective way to control for the impact of friendly giving is to include an ideology variable in the equation” (Roscoe and Jenkins 2005, 63)

 Based on roll-call records, the DW-Nominates are a widely used indicator of a representative's policy opinion in a multidimensional policy space, which serve as a strong predictor of the voting decisions of representatives @rosenthalpoole
 @matter.
-By including the absolute value of the first and second dimension of the DW-Nominate#footnote("accessible under https://voteview.com") as control variables, we control for differences in ideology that might explain voting behaviour.
-Regarding the rollcall votes, the six rollcall votes included do not all pertain to the same bills, but I make the assumption that they are all the same bill considering they all touch upon the same topic and institutions, see
+By including the absolute value of the first and second dimension of the DW-Nominate#footnote("accessible under https://voteview.com") as control variables, I control for differences in ideology that might explain voting behaviour.
+It is easier to prove causality when a variable for legislator ideology is included, as this eliminates the variation in roll call voting that might be attributed to the lawmaker's ideological inclination @Selling2023.
+Furthermore, according to @roscoe, adding an ideology variable to the equation is the only practical approach to account for the influence of friendly donating.

+In addition, I control for the gender of the legislator, as the gender pay gap tends to apply not only to income but also to campaign contributions.
+Furthermore, to account for voting consistency, I introduce another dummy variable that indicates whether representatives changed their votes across six specific votes.
+This helps determine whether vote-changing behavior affects the volume of campaign contributions they receive.
+Finally, I categorize contributions as either pro- or anti-environmental.
+By including separate dummy variables for each category, I assess whether the amount of contribution influences a representative’s likelihood of voting pro-environmentally, or if simply receiving any contribution from these sources is enough to determine patterns in environmental voting.

-@rollcall, and thus I will not control for differences in bills @griers.
+Regarding roll-call votes, the six roll-call votes included do not amend the same bills, but I assume that they are all the same bill as they all relate to the same subject and institutions, see @rollcall, and therefore I will not control for differences in bills @griers.

-// - potential OVB?
-// The problems stem from unobservables, or the fact that we can seldom include in
-// a model all variables that affect an outcome.
-Unobserved heterogeneity is the
-// variation in the dependent variable that is caused by variables that are not
-// observed (i.e. omitted variables) @mood
+By including the aforementioned control variables, I am able to fix certain factors that I can measure and assume have confounding effects on the predicted probability.
+Were I to leave the regressions as is, then there could still be potential omitted variable bias in my analysis.
+Yet, I am bound to miss either variables that I did not know affect my results, or variables that I cannot measure.
+Unobservables, or the inability to include in a model every variable that influences a result, are the root cause of the issues.
+The variance in the dependent variable resulting from unobserved or omitted variables is known as unobserved heterogeneity @mood.

-By including control variables, I am able to fix certain factors that I can measure and assume have confounding effects on the predicted probability.
-Using two-way fixed effects (FE) @Imai-Kim-2019, however, one can account for unobservable elements that remain constant across time, and thus remove time invariant confounding @griers.
-In this paper, four types of two way fixed effects are used: In the more generous version, I fix for the variables geographical region and year, since this measures only the change in contributions within a year and same geographical location.// why fix for geo region
+Using two-way fixed effects (FE) @Imai-Kim-2019, one can account for unobservable elements that remain constant across time and another unit (such as party or state), and thus remove unit and time invariant confounding @griers.
+In this paper, four types of two way fixed effects are used: In the more generous version, I fix for the variables geographical region and year, since this measures only the change in contributions within a year and same geographical location.
+By fixing for the geographical region of a state and not the actual state, I am controlling for some differences within the US, such as cultural and migration factors, but not making the model so strict as to account for all differences in states.
+By controlling for years, on the other hand, time-variant differences such as environmental perception or enviornmental disasters are not taken out of context and compared with years with little environmental happenings.

 In a stricter version, I fix for year and state.
 This provides more accurate results on the geographical level.
-As mentioned above in @contributions-success, differences in states and their election such as the size of government or the closeness of the election influence the amount of contributions which incumbents receive.
-By controling for states, not only the differences in elections and contributions are fixed, but differences in economic conditions, population sizes and possible differences in state ties to the fossil fuel industries and severely environmentally affected states are not compared to one another, since these differences are important enough to influence both contributions and voting behaviour.
-By controling for years, on the other hand, time-variant differences such as environmental perception or enviornmental disasters are not taken out of context and compared with years with little environmental happenings.
+As mentioned above in @contributions-success, differences in states and their election such as the size of government or the competitiveness of the election influence the amount of contributions which incumbents receive.
+By controlling for states, not only the differences in elections and contributions are fixed, but differences in economic conditions, population sizes and possible differences in state ties to the fossil fuel industries and severely environmentally affected states are not compared to one another, since these differences are important enough to influence both contributions and voting behaviour.

-The third type of fixed effects employed are the party and state fixed effects.
+The third type of fixed effects employed are the party and year fixed effects.
 This way, I can adjust for the the influence that political party orientation might have on the results, along with the same temporal factors as before.
 This may capture differences in policies, ideologies, or priorities that vary systematically between parties @Selling2023.

 Lastly, in the strictest model, I fix for both legislators and years.
-The reason behind fixing for something as large as the representative, is because it gives the able to control for omitted variables which are constant over time for each legislator such as the representative's background, which is complex and high dimensional and bound to affect the individuals voting behaviour @Huntington
+The reason behind fixing for something as small as a single representative, is because it gives the ability to control for omitted variables which are constant over time for each legislator such as the representative's background, which is complex and high dimensional and bound to affect the individuals voting behaviour @Huntington
 @stratmann-2002.
-Not only am I thus able to address the omitted variable bias which I was not able to address through my control variables since they are difficult to measure @griers, such as the representative's eloquence and negotiation skills, proximity to the fossil fuel industry and/or environmental industry, etc. but I am able to remove previous FEs, such as the state or geographical fixed effects, since these usualy do not change within a representative over time.
+Not only am I thus able to address the omitted variable bias which I was not able to address through my previous two-way fixed effects, such as the representative's eloquence and negotiation skills, proximity to the fossil fuel industry and/or environmental industry, etc. but I am able to remove previous FEs, such as the state or geographical fixed effects, since these usually do not change within a representative over time.
 Therefore, to determine the impact of donations on voting changes, we only use the change in donations within a year and specific member, which allows us to predict the impact of donations most accurately @griers.

 #pagebreak()
 = Results
-// rename hypothesis stuff.

 == Effectiveness of Contributions
 One of the hypothesis stated in @hypothesis is that the effect of pro and anti